 On a day-to-day basis, all you need to do is empty the capsule bin (it will hold up to 10 capsules) and refill the water tank.

 The drip tray stays remarkably clean as the nozzle doesn’t drip.
+But it will need emptied every few days, even drip free.

-Being incredibly low maintenance is another reason why single serve machines are so popular.
+Being incredibly low maintenance is another reason why single-serve machines are so popular.
 They are a perfect espresso or coffee machine choice for those who love their coffee but not all the effort that can go into it.

 The Vertuo Plus has a sleeker design and a larger water tank.